.png)

 ADHD

 ADHD (Attention-Deficit/Hyperactivity Disorder) is a neurodevelopmental disorder that commonly begins in childhood and can persist into adulthood.
-It is characterized by a persistent pattern of inattention, hyperactivity, and impulsivity that significantly impairs functioning and daily activities.
-Here are some common symptoms associated with ADHD.
+It is characterized by a persistent pattern of inattention, hyperactivity, and impulsivity that impairs ones ability to prioritize and 'get motivated'.
+We are experts at diagnosing ADHD.
+Many females do not display hyperactivity and can be misdiagnosed.
+Our 4 step diagnostic process catches ADHD often missed in less comprehensive evaluations.
+Call us to make an appointment so we can answer the question, 'Do I have ADHD?'.

 Inattention